 {

-// Remove rocket if off-screen
+// Destroy bullet if it goes off-screen

 Destroy(gameObject);